sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?) when using an interact on cloud.sagemath.com that produces graphics (lecture 17 of 308), I'm seeing the image in output not appearing with some probability.
 I'm guessing this has to do with how files get sent from local hub to hub, and there being multiple global hubs... and them not using the database always.
  [ ] (1:00?) interact dropdown selector doesn't work in Firefox -- shows blank input.
  [ ] (1:00?) suggest sync broadcast message often doesn't work (maybe on first sync?), i.e., user has to modify buffer to see latest changes upstream
  [ ] (1:00?) idea: make a stats tab -- for all to see -- under "?" page with:
  [ ] (1:00?) idea: when displaying lots of output, scroll output area to BOTTOM (not top like it is now).
  [ ] (1:30?) make worksheet save persist linked objects
  [ ] (1:30?) new project default git creds based on project owner cred. (?);
  [ ] (1:30?) ability to open sws files

- [ ] (1:00?) button in settings to reset the smc server

- [ ] (1:30?) ability to delete projects.
+ [ ] (1:00?) button in settings to reset the smc server [ ] (1:30?) ability to delete projects.
  [ ] (1:30?) ability to change project to be private.

- [ ] (1:00?) make hub do "bup fsck -g" regularly.

- [ ] (1:30?) when restoring a project using a bup backup, make it robust in face of hub not actually having the backup it claims to have; this could possibly involve scrubbing db every once in a while too.
-Also, just investigate possibility of storing these backups in cassandra *somehow.*

- [ ] consider using https://tahoe-lafs.org/trac/tahoe-lafs for storing all user projects in a distributed way; bup isn't reliable enough.

- [ ] worksheet fail with local_hub log:
+ [ ] worksheet fail with `local_hub` log:
          Trace
             at process.daemon.pidFile (/mnt/home/D6VXKxGo/.sagemathcloud/node_modules/local_hub.js:1986:24)
             at process.EventEmitter.emit (events.js:126:20)
             at Timer.list.ontimeout (timers.js:104:21)
          error: Uncaught exception: Error: This socket is closed.

- [ ] (1:30?) implement pretty_print -- see https://mail.google.com/mail/u/0/?shva=1#inbox/13e454cb56930ef0
+ [ ] (1:30?) implement `pretty_print` -- see https://mail.google.com/mail/u/0/?shva=1#inbox/13e454cb56930ef0
  [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).

- [ ] (2:00) when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically.

  [ ] (0:30?) %hideall doesn't hide output, but should.

- [ ] (1:00?) add a way to self-report donation (get recorded in database)

- [ ] (3:00?) why does editing feel so slow: take 2?

  [ ] (2:00?)  `local_hub`: pushes out output *too* often/quickly; make a for loop and can easily kill the browser with sync requests...

- [ ] update numpy in our sage (then tables/pandas/etc. -- see build), since right now:
-sage: import tables.
-This will be fixed automatically by sage-5.10.

  [ ] (1:00?) idea: multiline copy from a terminal should delete trailing whitespace... if possible.
 I don't know if this is possible, and don't know how this could even be implemented in general.
 However, maybe when cloud.sagemath is used as an extension or chromeapp, then it would be possible...

- - [ ] (1:00?) quota in my "devel" project looks suspicious (type "quota -v").; on compute2a everything is fine.
-No clue what is going on here.

 - (3:00?) [ ] sagews html editing: try using tinymce to edit %html cells -- editing the output would modify the input (but keep hidden ?)
 NEW release! http://www.tinymce.com/

-- (1:00?) [ ] highlight some blank space at bottom and do "shift-enter" -- get lots of new empty cells.
-- (0:30?) [ ] account creation: checking that user clicked on the terms button -- fix it.
 - (2:00?) [ ] way to browse other people's projects

 - (0:45?) [ ] sagews: javascript(once=True) isn't respected; needs to use a different channel... (broadcast?)
-- (0:45?) [ ] sagews: in %md cell mode, bold is nearly invisible due to some CSS error.
-Ugh.

 - (2:00?) [ ] make caching of newly created blank projects something that is stored in the database, not the hub.